Trader Joe’s “NEW & IMPROVED” SQUIGGLY NOODLES with Spicy Garlic Sesame Sauce (black package)

 These noodles are not only savory and satisfying but also versatile, making them an ideal addition to various dishes.
 Perfect for a quick weeknight dinner or a more elaborate meal, they pair beautifully with vegetables, proteins.
 In a pinch even just on their own.

-At $1.25 per noodle pack, these are an excellent choice for anyone looking to elevate their home cooking without breaking the bank.
-TIP: Spend another $1.29 on a package of scallions (cilantro too perhaps? a package is $2) and you will have those for other dishes…
+At about $1.25 per noodle pack, these are an good choice for anyone looking to elevate their home cooking without breaking the bank.
+TIP: Spend another $1.29 on some scallions.
+Cilantro too perhaps?
+You will use some of them on top of your finished noodles.
+Plus havehave those for other dishes for about a week…

-Trader Joe’s Squiggly Noodles SPICY GARLIC SESAME SAUCE version are $4.99
+Trader Joe’s Squiggly Noodles SPICY GARLIC SESAME SAUCE version are $4.99 – $5.49

-How to Cook: If you are just boiling and serving, first prepare your sauce by opening the packet(s) and putting the sauces together into a bowl and mixing them.
-A teaspoon of water if needed to thin things out.
-If you have any “topping extras” such as scallions, baked tofu, hard boiled eggs, or cooked veggies you will use on top, prep them up, cut into bite size or noodle like pieces.
+How to Cook: If you are just boiling and serving, first prepare your sauce by opening the 2 packet(s) and putting the sauces together into a bowl and mixing them thoroughly.
+Add a teaspoon of water if needed to thin things out.
+If you have any “topping extras” such as scallions, baked tofu, hard boiled eggs, or cooked veggies, prep them now and cut into bite size or noodle like pieces.
 You will top the noodles with them later.

 Boil a pot of water.
 Add the dried noodles.
 Cook about 4 minutes; drain yes but leave a little water left on them and put the noodles into your bowl with the sauce.
 Toss gently to combine the sauce and noodles.
 Add on your scallions or other ingredients on top.
 You can mix those in as you eat (or mix now)